MrOvkill/sh-fork/README.md

 # sh-fork
-A command for POSIX-compliant shells, used to spawn a new process
+A command for POSIX-compliant shells, used to spawn a new process.